 Well yesterday was definitely an experience I won’t forget!
 My first LIVE cooking appearance on the BBC.
-It was a nervy experience but simultaneously FANTASTIC; I had a great time!
+It was a nervy experience but equally FANTASTIC; I had a great time!

-I was invited to appear on Rupal Rajani’s show on BBC Radio Leicester and was asked to prepare two recipes from my forthcoming book – Easy Indian SuperMeals for babies, toddlers and the family.
+I was invited to appear on Rupal Rajani’s show on BBC Radio Leicester and was asked to prepare two recipes from my weaning and family cookbook – Easy Indian SuperMeals.
 Rupal requested her favourite meal – Matter Paneer, followed by a sweet dessert – Gajar Halwa.

 My yummy Gajar Halwa recipe is sugar-less so is suitable for babies from 7 months and up.
 You can find the recipe here.
 And my Matter Paneer recipe is a delicious family meal suitable for children from one year and up.

 Both recipes are very SIMPLE and only take between 20-30 minutes to cook – this includes preparation time!
 I however, had slightly less time to cook both recipes on the show as we got started 15 minutes later than what I was told, and I had to cook on an electric cooker!
 YIKES!!

 Anyway, I got my head down, peeling and chopping carrots, chopping tomatoes, lightly frying the paneer all whilst being interviewed.
 ‘The hubby’ even got in on the action.
 Imagine his surprise when he got a microphone pointed in his face.
 HAHA… priceless!

 It was a tall order but I managed to prepare both dishes with 10 minutes to spare.
 There were plenty of willing tasters at the BBC too who sampled both recipes.
 And the verdict – well there was plenty of ‘umm this tastes delicious’ comments flying around the kitchen which I was very pleased about, and within 10 minutes all the food had disappeared.
 My first LIVE COOKING SUCCESS!